-This 37th issue of the Russia Economic Report provides an assessment of the economic developments and outlook for the period 2017-2019.
+This 38th issue of the Russia Economic Report provides an assessment of recent economic developments and the outlook for the period 2018-2020.

 Russia Economic Report 36